cysouw/diathesis/text/c08_infinitive.md

 ### [ ND | pN ] *lassen + Infinitiv* Dative reflexive passive {#sec:infinitive-lassen-dative-reflexive}

-A few verbs, like *helfen* 'to help' [@next a] and *gratulieren* 'to congratulate' [@next b] show a dative reflexive passive.
+A few verbs, like *helfen* 'to help' [@next a] and *gratulieren* 'to congratulate' [@next b] show a dative reflexive passive with a permissive interpretation.
 This diathesis is much more common with an additional accusative, as extensively discussed in the next [@sec:infinitive-lassen-dative-reflexive-anticausative].
+There seem to be only very few verbs with a dative (but not accusative) that allow for this passive diathesis.
+Most show a reflexive inversive diathesis (see [@sec:infinitive-lassen-dative-reflexive-inversive]).

 ::: ex
 - Sie helft mir. \
-  Ich lasse mir von ihr helfen.
+  Ich lasse mir von ihr helfen. \
+  (= Ich erlaube, dass sie mir hilft.)
 - Sie gratuliert mir. \
-  Ich lasse mir von ihr gratulieren.
+  Ich lasse mir von ihr gratulieren. \
+  (= ich erlaube, dass sie mir gratuliert.)
 :::

 **Attested Verbs**